irynadiudiuk/Dev_Ops_Mentorship_Program/Firewall_Management/README.md

  - Linux's iptables is a common firewall built-in as a default one into many distributions.

- - Three basic concetps that any firewall is concerned about are:
+ - Two basic concetps that any firewall is concerned about are:

 ```Packet``` - which is a logical container representing a flow a data;